antsstyle/artretweeter/README.md

 # ArtRetweeter
-A tool for artists to use, focused on enabling automatically scheduled retweets of your art (or manually scheduled if you prefer), and allowing use of the Twitter Collections feature.
+A tool for artists to use, focused on enabling automatically scheduled retweets of your art (or manually scheduled if you prefer).

 More information can be found on the app's homepage.